SwiftGen/SwiftGen/README.md

 * `--output FILE` or `-o FILE`: set the file where to write the generated code.
 If omitted, the generated code will be printed on `stdout`.
 * `--template NAME` or `-t NAME`: define the Stencil template to use (by name, see [here for more info](https://github.com/SwiftGen/templates) to generate the output.
 * `--templatePath PATH` or `-p PATH`: define the Stencil template to use, using a full path.
+* Note: you should specify one and one template when invoking SwiftGen.
+You have to use either `-t` or `-p` but should not use both at the same time (it wouldn't make sense anyway and you'll get an error if you try)
 * Each command supports multiple input files (or directories where applicable).

 You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.